Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment: Experiments

 \subsection{Comparing with the State-of-the-art Methods}

 We conduct a comparative analysis of Assessor360 with eight FR methods and thirteen NR methods.
 The quantitative comparison results are presented in \tablename~\ref{tab:1-sotas}, demonstrating significant performance improvements across all datasets against the state-of-the-art methods.
 Note that these performance enhancements are obtained without training with the 2D IQA dataset, as employed in VGCN \cite{xu2020blind}.
 Specifically, Assessor360 outperforms VGCN by 3$\%$ in terms of SRCC on the OIQA dataset and shows a 1.2$\%$ increase in PLCC on the CVIQD dataset.
 Additionally, our method exhibits a notable improvement of up to 1.6$\%$ in SRCC compared to AHGCN \cite{fu2022adaptive}.
-Furthermore, Figure \ref{fig:results_fitted_line} illustrates a significantly stronger correlation between our proposed method and MOS values.
-This compelling evidence further validates the effectiveness and superiority of our approach.